srobotta/moodle-net-prototype/tweaks.md

 ### Database dump

-To dump the complete database content from your Aragno DB, you may do the following:
+To dump the complete database content from your Arango DB, you may do the following:

 ```
 docker exec mn-arangodb sh -c 'rm -rf /dump && arangodump --all-databases'
 t=arango-dump-$(date +%Y-%m-%d-%H-%M); docker cp mn-arangodb:/dump $t
 ```